ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 But first we need to start with definitions

-Startups
+## Startups
 - An experiment being done before product market fit
     - Has this experiment been done before?
 - It has a problem hypothesis: it is a guess of what you think the problem your target set of users possess
 - It has a solution hypothesis: if you've successfully identified the problem, it is a guess of what you think the solution to the problem is.

-Product/Service
+## Product/Service
 - A way to solve a need or problme

 This will be a success if
 - A and B and C and D and E and F are true

-- If people can
 - If people understand how lens can benefit them
-- If people want to create
+- If people want to create lens

-- But, you may ask, why am I deserving to write in this topic?
+But, you may ask, why am I deserving to write in this topic?
 What is inquien about me?
 There are other people that can probably write about this topic as much as I can...it's true.
 So I decided ot build a company alongside this book to show you my unique experience.

 TL;DR: Build things that customers want, better than anyone else.

 ## Identifying Opportunities
 The Types of Opportunities